Ghostnooob123/Cube/README.md

 ## How to Use

-Find Cube.exe and run it.
+Find Cube.exe inside Cube folder and run it.
 When game is running there will be menu to Play or to Quit.
 Also there is a panel showing highest score recorded on the game.

 ## Dependencies